 A premium is the ‘cost’ to keep your health insurance policy active.
 It’s paid on an ongoing basis at a set frequency.

-It’s important to know that your premium will increase each year.
-This is because of medical inflation, the rising cost of hospital stays and medical procedures, and the addition of new benefits to your policy.
+It’s important to know that your premium will generally increase each year.
+This is because of factors such as the increasing age of members on the policy, the rising claim costs that come with advancements in medical procedures, technology and treatments, and the addition of new benefits to your policy.
 There are things that you can do to change your premium such as taking out an excess (see below) or adding and removing additional plans.

 If you believe there’s an issue with the amount of premium you’re paying, talk to your insurer to see if your policy is right for your needs and if there are changes that could be made to your cover.
 The last thing you want to do is get behind with your premiums, which will disrupt your cover and could cause issues when you need to make a claim.